rishabhpoddar/agentgraph/CONTRIBUTING.md

 2. Compile using `cd node-sdk && npm run build`

 ## Publishing
+1. Make sure that you have updated the version in `node-sdk/package.json` and in `node-sdk/package-lock.json`
-1. `cd node-sdk && npm run release`
+2. `cd node-sdk && npm run release`

 # Visualizer